LeaderNess · IFS Inner Work

 Emergency Blocker • Withdrawal

-Core wound: overwhelm with no exit — the system shut down
+What drives it: overwhelm with no exit — the system shut down

 “When I feel like a burden I disappear.
 It feels safer for everyone, including me.”